Morshed Khan: Charges and convictions

 In December 2007, the Anti-Corruption Commission (ACC) filed cases against Khan and his wife for amassing Tk 1.7 crore wealth illegally and concealing information about wealth worth Tk 91.34 lakh in his wealth statement submitted to ACC.
 In August 2008, a special judge's court convicted Khan and sentenced him to 13 years' imprisonment.
 The High Court, in August 2010, suspended that sentence following an appeal by Khan.

 In 2013, ACC filed a case Khan, his wife Nasrin Khan and their son Faisal Morshed Khan under the Money Laundering Prevention Act.
 In September 2019, a Dhaka court allowed the government and ACC to confiscate their assets in Hong Kong.
 The assets include Hong Kong dollar worth Tk 16 crore with Standard Chartered Bank and 16.8 lakh shares of Fareast Telecommunications Ltd in Hong Kong.

 Personal life

-Khan is married to Nasrin Khan.
-He has a son Faisal Morshed Khan, who was Managing director of pioneer mobile operator of Bangladesh CityCell Mobile, Pacific Bangladesh telecom.
-Their daughter is married to a son of Salman F Rahman.
+Khan is married to Nasrin Khan (originally from Jalpaiguri).
+His son, Faisal Morshed Khan, was the managing director of the pioneer mobile operator of Bangladesh, CityCell Mobile, Pacific Bangladesh Telecom.
+Faisal is married to his cousin, the daughter of A. M. Zahiruddin Khan (his father Morshed Khan's first-cousin).
+Morshed Khan's daughter is married to the only son of Salman F Rahman.